Esther Pun 2014

 Are you an aspiring entrepreneur looking for the resources, guidance, and connections to get your venture off the ground?
 Lightspeed Venture Partners is offering summer fellowships to support entrepreneurship and innovation among highly motivated engineering and CS students.

 Each selected team will receive $5,000 per team and $10,000 per team member, mentoring by one of Lightspeed’s investment professionals, as well as office space in Menlo Park, CA throughout the summer.
 Lightspeed also conducts a Venture Series “course” throughout the summer with the explicit goal of providing young founders practical knowledge on topics such as Hiring and Compensation, Venture Capital Economics, Pitching Investors, Initial Selling Strategies, and Career Advice.
 And finally, all Fellows are invited to join well known young founders and executives each Monday for lunch to learn about their startup experiences.

 Think of it like a scholarship.
 We provide resources, mentors, and guidance; you pursue your venture free and unfettered.
 Fellows are under no obligation to Lightspeed, and Lightspeed receives no equity as part of the program.

-2013 will be our 7th year running the program, with an alumni class of over 150 fellows.
-We bring back previous year’s participants throughout the summer to provide mentorship.
+2015 will be our 9th year running the program, with an alumni class of over 200 fellows.
+We invite all alumni back during the summer to provide mentorship.

 The Post-doc of Summer Startup Grants